CreateSean/craft-starter/README.md

 **Responsive picture elements with Image Toolbox**

-Read the full documentation for [Image Toolbox](https://github.com/craft-snippets/Craft-image-toolbox)
+Read the full documentation for [Image Toolbox](https://github.com/craft-snippets/Craft-image-toolbox).
+Image Toolbox uses a fallback from a placeholder image service.
+This image can be customized in `/config/image-toolbox.php`.

 To use with an image that won't have multiple sizes at different breakpoints use this code: